Clementine Vanilla Quick Bread

 Given my love of clementines, it’s probably no surprise that I also enjoy baking with them.

-This clementine vanilla quick bread isn’t quite as tasty, but it’s still a delicious treat.
+Example A: this clementine vanilla quick bread.
 It’s not too sweet, which I like, and has a dense consistency similar to pound cake, which I love.
+Plus a clementine syrup coating to infuse with extra delicious clementine flavor!

-Vanilla bean paste is a thick paste (whadya know, aptly named!) full of beautiful little specks of vanilla beans.
+Vanilla bean paste is a thick paste (whaddya know, aptly named!) full of beautiful little specks of vanilla beans.
 It’s basically the equivalent of scraping a vanilla bean right into whatever you’re making.

-It leaves behind these beautiful brown vanilla-y specks, so it’s perfect in light colored breads like this clementine vanilla quick bread, where you can really see them.
+It leaves behind these beautiful brown vanilla-y specks, so it’s perfect in light-colored bread like this clementine vanilla quick bread, where you can really see them.
 Delicious – and gorgeous!

 You may be able to find vanilla bean paste in the grocery store, but you can also order it online.